 Tools toolbar (View: Toolbars).
 There is a related tool -- Vertical Cursor -- available from the Gadgets menu.

 Origin provides several tools to aid in labeling and graphical exploration of your data plots.
 Most of these tools are available from the

-- Go to worksheet pops up the worksheet that contains the source data for the plot.
+- Go to Sheet pops up the worksheet and highlights the row that contains the source data for the data point.

 - Pick Data Points puts the cursor into data reading mode and opens a Pick Points dialog.
 Double-click on points in the graph and when finished, click Done.
 This generates summary data (source, X-Y coordinates, etc.) for your picked points.

-@PT=2; //Enable dataset tooltips for 3D OpenGL graph
+@PT=2; //Enable data plot tooltips for 3D OpenGL graph

-@PT=3; //Enable dataset tooltips for both 2D graph and 3D OpenGL graph
+@PT=3; //Enable data plot tooltips for both 2D graph and 3D OpenGL graph

 The Annotation Tool